“He has a wonderful court presence that is understated yet supremely effective.”Chambers & Partners

 Louis is a recognised leader in the fields of criminal litigation, corporate investigations and human rights.
 He has an international reputation for providing expert strategic analysis, and frequently acts in cases with a multi-jurisdictional dimension.

-- “He is fantastic and really bright” – Chambers UK
+- “He is fantastic and really bright” – Chambers & Partners

-- “He is fantastic for high-profile and sensitive cases” – Chambers UK
+- “He is fantastic for high-profile and sensitive cases” – Chambers & Partners

 - “Clear, easy to work with and completely unpretentious” – The Legal 500